Blog /

 Night Driving Rules in Massachusetts

-Massachusetts defines night as sunset to sunrise.
-No fixed clock time.
-The sun goes down, night starts.
-The sun comes up, night ends.
+Massachusetts defines night as sunset to sunrise, no fixed clock time.
+The sun sets, night starts.
+The sun rises, night ends.

 | Requirement | Details |